 The Roalnd Boss GT-8: I remember it well.
 Its a bit like remembering a nightmare.
 Like 'Thriller'.
 Here's the review that tells all about this effects processor from Roland Boss.

 Roland GT-8 Effects Floor Pedal Review

-This looks such a great piece of kit, but before you read the review on the GT-8 I want to tell you about a little problem I had with the GT-8.
+This looks such a great piece of kit - find out here, but before you read the in depth review on the GT-8 I want to tell you about a little problem I had with the GT-8.
 This is a great piece of kit for most things, but has a little shortcoming that you should know about, especially if you're going to buy one to use!
 Everything about this product is good, except the 'channel' or 'patch' switching of the 'midi' controller on this unit.